 What About Poorly Secured Cargo?

 Trucks often carry loads that are top-heavy, meaning they can potentially turn over when rounding a curve in the road, spilling cargo across the highway.
-Tanker-trailers which carry liquids—often hazardous liquids—can sometimes slosh back and forth, then if the trucker makes a quick stop, the liquid pushes forward violently, resulting in a crash.
+Tanker-trailers that carry liquids—often hazardous liquids—can sometimes slosh back and forth, then if the trucker makes a quick stop, the liquid pushes forward violently, resulting in a crash.
 Occasionally, a truck driver might skip checking the straps that hold cargo onto the trailer, resulting in an accident when the cargo falls off in heavy traffic.

 Do Truck Drivers Get Distracted?